Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 In contexts where Dutch (semi) governmental organizations are involved, the X.509 certificate used for Client authentication MUST be a PKIOverheid certificate.
 These are x509 certificates derived from a root certificate owned by the Dutch Government.
 For more information on PKIOverheid see https://www.logius.nl/diensten/pkioverheid.

-In the API context, only Server or Services certificates SHOULD be used as these include an OIN/HRN for identification; Extended Validation certificates (as used for websites) do not include this identifier and are therefore not suitable to use with APIs.
+In the API context, only Server, Services certificates or extended Validation certificates (as used for websites) SHOULD be used as these include an OIN/HRN for identification.

 ##### Private key JWT
 With Private key JWT authentication [OpenID](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication), the Client registers a public key with the Server and accompanies every API request with a JWT signed using this key.
 This Client Authentication method is part of the OpenID Connect standards for Clients authenticating to the OpenID Provider, but the use of Private key JWT Client authentication is not limited to this use case.